insidemordecai/website/content/posts/202304-tracing-url-request/index.md

 ---
 title: What Happens When You Type 'google.com' Into Your Browser
 slug: tracing-url-request
-summary: We trace a URL request from the browser to the server hosting it and its rendering.
+summary: We trace a URL request from the browser to the server and its rendering.
-description: We trace a URL request from the browser to the server hosting it and its rendering.
+description: We trace a URL request from the browser to the server and its rendering.
 date: 2023-04-14
 categories: []
 tags: [DNS Request, Firewall, Load Balancing, 3-Way Handshake, Servers]